Battling Psoriasis: Building Confidence Using Progressive Overload

 Imagine if Milo stopped showing up for a week or even a month and the young calf gained twenty pounds.
 This drastic jump in weight would be much harder to adapt to.
 Constantly restarting a weight training regimen is not only bad for building confidence, but it will also inhibit you from seeing results.

 It was because of Milo’s first two lessons that he was able to progress.
-Patience and consistency are two of the biggest keys for success inside of the gym.
+Patience and consistency are two of the biggest keys to success inside the gym.
+This brings the third lesson: celebrating your success.

 To celebrate your success, you first must state a goal.
 When choosing a goal, think back to the first lesson of practicality.
 Avoid choosing a goal that is too far off in the distance.
 Pick something that is within your sights, but will still challenge you.
 Losing two percent of body fat or adding twenty pounds to your deadlift are two examples that are challenging but still obtainable with a little work.